vsevolodnedora/DataScienceLearning/GenAIwithLLMs/module3/module3_2.md

 - Completion must be _formated_ in a way that broader application understands it. e.g., sentence sturction, script in python or SQL command.
 - Collect information to _Validate an action_.
 E.g., ask user for extra information to validate the retrieved answer.
 For all tasks _prompt engineering_ is requried.

+### Helping LLMs reason and plan with chain-of-thought

+An LLM must _reason through the stesp_ an applications must take to achieve final result.
+Multiple-step reasoning with math involved are very challenging for LLMs.

+__NOTE__: such complex tasks also benefit from prompt engineering and on/few-shot inference.

+One approach that was found usefull is to prompt a model to _think like a human_ i.e., break down the problem into small subproblems/steps.
+There in a example solution given in a prompt, several steps are presented to guide the model through required thinking stages/resoning steps.
+The full set of steps is called `chain of through`.

+`Chain of thought prompting` - asking a model to mimic this behaviour: set of reasoning steps.
+Instructions to teach a model to _reason through the task_.
+This is included in a few-shot reasoning step to form a _chain-of-thought prompt_.
+This helps solving math, physics etc.

+Limited math skills can still be a problem, if a math is complex.

+### Program-aided language models (PAL)

+An LLM is not a calculator.
+It just tries to predict the next tocken to complete the prompt.

+A model can interact with _external application_ that is better at math.

+This generally refers to `programm-aided LLM` or PAL (see Luyu Gao abd collaborators).
+Pair an LLM with code interpreter.
+A model uses _chain-of-thought_ prompting to generate usable Python script, that in trun are passed into an interpreter to execute.
+An LLM generates comletions where reasoning steps are accompanied by a computer code.
+__NOTE__ model output must be specified.
+This is done via one or few-shot inference.

+Inference with PAL requires an LLM to have
+- a prompt with one or more example.
+Each example must include a question, and resoning steps in lines of python code (as comments).
+- Append a new question/problem to the prompt.
+- Pass it to LLM that generates a completion in a form of a python script
+- Pass script to a python interpreter.
+- Append text with the answer into the initial prompt we started with.
+- Pass  updated prompt into LLM
+- The final competion will contain the correct answer.

+This is a powerfull technique for more complex math problems.

+Automation of this problem involves an `orchistrator`, a technical component that manages the flow of information, and initiation of calls to external data sources or applications.
+It chooses what actions to take based on the output of an LLM.
+- LLM is an application _reasoning_ engine (it creates a plan that orchestrator with interprete and execute)

+In reality, many external data sources and multiple dicision points, validation actions and calls to other applications must be managed.

+### [ReAct](https://arxiv.org/abs/2210.03629): Combining reasoning and action

+`ReAct` is a _prompting strategy_ that combines chain-of-thought resoning with action planning.
+Based on ap paper that proposes a method to aswer question from _Hot Pot QA_ - multi-step question-answering benchmark.
+It requries reasoning from multiple Wiki passages.
+It uses _structured examples_ to show LLM how to reason through a prblem and _decide_ what actions to take to solve it.
+In that case, allowed actions were:
+- Search (look for a Wiki entry about a particular topic)
+- lookup (search for a string on a wiki page)
+- finish (model has found an aswer)

+The prompt has the following structure:
+- Question
+- Thought
+- Action
+- Observation

+The cycle is repeated untill the final answer is found.

+Note: an LLM can only chose a limited number of actions that is specified in the example prompt text.

+#### Summary:

+1. Start with the ReAct example prompt (depending on the LLM used, multiple examples might be needed).
+2. Pre-append the instructions
+3. Append the question to be answered at the end.

+The full prompt can then be used for inference.

+#### LangChain

+A framework to develop applications powered by LLMs.
+It provides one with modular pieces that contain components needed to work woth LLms:
+- prompt examples
+- memory (to store interactions with LLM)
+- prebuilt tools:
+    - calls to dataset and APIs
+combining all of it results in a Chain.

+There are several pre-made Chains optimized for different use-cases.

+If an application might need multiple passess to fullfill the user query, a different approach is needed, as the user moves through the workflow.
+Here one can use `Agent` construct from LangChain, to read the input from the user and determine which tool or tools to use to complete the task.
+There are Agents for PAL and ReAct.
+Agents can also be chained.
+This is under active development.

+The ability of the model to reason depends on the model Size.

+### LLM application architectures

+Building blocks to create an LLM powered applications:
+- Infrastructure layer (provides the compute, storage); Serving LLM; storing application components.
+Either on-premises or cloud.
+- LLM layer (foundation models or models adapted for specific tasks); deployed on a specific infrastructure (based on the task - real-time or near real-time inference); external sources for RAG; Completions are returned to the user/application; mechanisms to capture and store outputs.
+Stored user completions may be used to _augment_ the fixed window size of the LLM.
+- Additional tools and frameworkds for LLMs (PAL, ReAct, LangChain Model Hubs); Model Humbs allow to centrally manage model
+- User interface through which an application can be consimed (RestAPI or a webpage); Security components needed.

+This is an application stack.

+### Optional video: AWS Sagemaker JumpStart

+It is a _Model Hub_ that allows to build and deply foundation models and integrate them with an application.
+Allows also for fine-tuning and deplpoyments.
+Note.
+It requies GPUs that are served _on-demand_ and subjected the samy type of pricing.
+Cost monitorying best practicies are needed to optimize cost.